 Biden rebukes Israel, says he’s ‘outraged’ over deaths of Gaza aid workers

-US president issues some of his strongest criticis of Israel yet after deaths of seven aid workers in Israeli air strike.
+US president issues some of his strongest criticism of Israel yet after deaths of seven aid workers in Israeli air strike.

-United States President Joe Biden has said he is “outraged and heartbroken” over Israel’s killing of seven aid workers in Gaza, delivering some of his strongest criticism yet of the close US ally.
+United States President Joe Biden has said he is “outraged and heartbroken” by Israel’s killing of seven aid workers in Gaza, delivering some of his strongest criticism yet of the close US ally.

+Biden’s rebuke is the latest example of his conflicting messages on the war as his administration becomes increasingly critical of Prime Minister Benjamin Netanyahu’s handling of the conflict while doubling down on the need to keep supplying Israel with weaponry.

 Keep readinglist of 4 items